-Migration from rural communities and towns to larger regional centres and/or the metropolitan area has had a detrimental economic and social impact of some rural communities.
-Despite instability of some local economies due to the unseasonal conditions, rural migration and falling commodity prices home loan approvals in rural and remote Western Australia increased from the previous financial year.
+Migration from rural communities and towns to larger regional centres and/or the metropolitan area continues to have a detrimental economic and social impact on some rural communities.

-The economic and social trends occurring throughout rural and remote Western Australia will continue to be monitored during 2013-14.
+The economic and social trends occurring throughout rural and remote Western Australia will continue to be monitored during 2014-15.

-Areas of regional Western Australia continued to be the source of much of Australia's wealth in the resource sector however the sector experienced a slow-down in the 2012-13 financial year.
+Areas of regional Western Australia continued to be the source of much of Australia's wealth in the resource sector with a continued slow-down in the 2014-15 financial year.